-Early August 12 2013 when I was at least 47 weeks pregnant, I had frankly lost count, I woke to strong cramp like tightening.
-I sat up and my water broke in a trickle!
+Early August 12, 2013, when I was at least 47 weeks pregnant, I had frankly lost count, I woke to strong cramp-like tightening.
+I sat up, and my water broke in a trickle!
 I rushed to the bathroom, luckily DH was asleep.
 It all happened so quickly.
 Whilst on the toilet, my water pouring, I felt a huge shift inside as if the baby was ready to launch!
 My body seemed to take over and within 6 pushes he was out and in my arms!
 I could not believe it!
 It was already warm, at 6.35, when he was born but DH found me shaking like a leaf in shock I think, clutching my beautiful new baby boy!
 He did not cry but was looking around and was a healthy pink with lots of dark wavy hair.

 The rest is a blur.
 I remember DH putting a blanket around us, baby going for the breast, the relief when mild contractions brought the placenta out which we put in a bowl and DH carried it while I carried the baby to the bedroom.
 We did not cut the cord.
-Partly as it’s safer for baby and partly as I knew the ambulance guys would have to cut it as if not I was convinced the hospital would think I had stolen the baby as I had been there how many times and they had said the baby I had just delivered after 4 sections was a phantoms pregnancy!
+Partly as it’s safer for baby and partly as I knew the ambulance guys would have to cut it as if not I was convinced the hospital would think I had stolen the baby as I had been there how many times and they had said the baby I had just delivered after 4 sections was a fake pregnancy!
 You can never be too careful with these people.

-The look on the l&d staff’s faces was almost comical.
+The look on the l&d staff’s face was almost comical.
 I refused to let them take him to “examine” as he was obviously fine and fed for almost an hour before we called the ambulance.
 I made them examine him in front of me.
 Some consultant came to personally apologise to us.
 My DH was gracious, he was just so happy with his baby son, but I told the doctor, “save it for our solicitors”.

-We left after an hour and I could not stop smiling.
+We left after an hour, and I could not stop smiling.
 I felt great!